 Many managed care vendors make utilization of hospital services very difficult to obtain.
 Based upon current federal legislative actions and discussions, significant adverse changes in Medicaid plan reimbursement are very likely to continue into ensuing years, especially in areas where aggressive managed care is utilized.
-We will continue to utilize our
+The State has renewed all Medicaid Health Plans.
+These new Plans will become effective February 1, 2025.
+Medicare 'replacement Plans are being required to be more in line with Traditional Plans in 2025.
+We expect these changes will allow hospitals to more efficiently process patients with these Replacement Plans.

-The percentage of patient service revenue related to Medicare, Medicaid, discounted arrangements and other, follows for the years ended September 30, 2023:
+The percentage of patient service revenue related to Medicare, Medicaid, discounted arrangements and other, follows for the years ended September 30, 2024 and 2023:

-2023 2022
+2024 2023

-Medicare 49% 49%
+Medicare 48% 49%

-Medicaid 17 18
+Medicaid 14% 17%

-Insurance (primarily Blue Cross) 23 23
+Insurance (primarily Blue Cross) 26% 23%

-Self-pay 11 10
+Self-pay 12% 11%

 The District provides significant health care to the indigent population within its primary service area.
-Uncompensated charges for care provided to this population included charity care of approximately \$15,103,000 and \$16,076,000 and bad debts of approximately \$4,613.345 and \$2,822,320 for the years ended September 30, 2023 and 2022, respectively.
-These patients represent approximately 12% of total gross patient revenues for the fiscal years 2023 and 2022, respectively.
+Uncompensated charges for care provided to this population included charity care of approximately \$17,985,000 and \$15,103,000 and bad debts of approximately \$4,680,000 and \$4,613,000 for the years ended September 30, 2024 and 2023, respectively.
+These patients represent approximately 12% of total gross patient revenues for the fiscal years 2024 and 2023, respectively.
 Management's projection for the ensuing year is to decrease uncompensated services as a percentage of total services through continued thorough credit reviews at the time of service and to increase service volume to patients covered by commercial and government health care reimbursement plans.